Information for Parents and Caregivers

 According to John Hopkins Medicine, attention-deficit/hyperactivity disorder (ADHD) is one of the most common childhood disorders and can continue through adolescence and into adulthood.
 Young people with attention-deficit/hyperactivity disorder are unable to focus their attention and are often impulsive and easily distracted.
 Most children with this disorder have great difficulty remaining still, taking turns, and keeping quiet.
 Symptoms must be evident in at least two settings, such as home and school, in order for attention-deficit/hyperactivity disorder to be diagnosed.

+Attention-deficit/hyperactivity disorder (ADHD) is a common neurobehavioral condition that is usually first diagnosed during childhood.
+More than six million children between the ages of two and 17 have been diagnosed with ADHD.
 The symptoms of hyperactivity, when present, are almost always apparent by the age of 7 and may be present in very young preschoolers.
 Inattention or attention-deficit may not be evident until a child faces the expectations of elementary school.

 Causes of ADHD: